sgrigson/oliphant/README.md

 The `_unified_max_blocklist.csv` includes Tier0, 1 and 2 Trusted Sources and chooses the *most* restrictive option.

-### This means your judgment affects the Tier1, Tier2 and unified min/max lists as well, doesn't it?
+### How Oliphant.Social decisions affect these lists

 I want to be transparent about this.